Hagay-Ladany/HelixJump_TheFruitCrave/GOOGLE_APPS_SCRIPT_FIX.md

 5. Click **New version**
 6. Click **Deploy**
 7. **Copy the new deployment URL** (it should end with `/exec`)
+8. **Wait 2-3 minutes** for the deployment to propagate

 ### Why This Works

+- `HtmlService` automatically handles CORS preflight requests (OPTIONS) when deployed with "Anyone" access
-When you set "Who has access: Anyone", Google Apps Script automatically:
+- Setting "Who has access: Anyone" allows cross-origin requests
-- Adds CORS headers to responses
-- Allows cross-origin requests
+- `setXFrameOptionsMode(ALLOWALL)` enables cross-origin access
-- Works with your GitHub Pages site
+- Together, they enable both GET and POST requests from your GitHub Pages site

-**You don't need to manually set headers in the code!**

 ## ✅ Deployment Configuration